Policy Research: How to Cite Policy Resources

 List as much of the following information as possible--you might need to look closely at the website:

 Government Agency.
 (Date of publication).
-Title of webpage.
-Retrieved from http://Web address
+Title of webpage. https://Web address

 Example: Centers for Disease Control and Prevention.
 (2014).
 School-associated violent death study.
 Retreived from: http://www.cdc.gov/violenceprevention/youthviolence/schoolviolence/savd.html